Eigenstructure Analysis of Bloch Wave and Multislice Formulations for Dynamical Scattering in Transmission Electron Microscopy: Abstract

 \section{Abstract}

-We investigate the eigenstructure of \BM{matrix formulations used for modeling scattering processes} in materials \BM{by transmission electron microscopy (TEM).
-Considering dynamical scattering is fundamental in describing the interaction between an electron wave and the material under investigation}.
-In \BM{TEM}, both the Bloch wave formulation and the multislice method are commonly employed to model the scattering process\BM{, but} comparing these models directly is challenging\BM{.} \BM{U}nlike the Bloch wave formulation, which represents the transmission function in terms of the scattering matrix, the traditional multislice method does not have a pure transmission function due to the entanglement between electron waves and the propagation function within the crystal.
-To address this, we propose a reformulation of the multislice method into a matrix framework, which we refer to as transmission matrix\OM{.
-This enables} a direct comparison to the \BM{well-known scattering matrix, derived from the} Bloch wave formulation, \BM{and analysis of} their eigenstructures.
-We show theoretically that both matrices are equal\BM{, under the condition that } the angles of \BM{the} eigenvalues differ \BM{no more than modulo $2\pi n$ for integer $n$}, and the eigenvectors of the \BM{transmission} and \BM{scattering matrix} are related in terms of a two-dimensional Fourier matrix. \AB{The characterization of both matrices in terms of physical parameters, such as total \BM{projected} potentials, is also discussed, and} we perform numerical simulations to validate our theoretical findings. \BMnew{Finally}, we show that the determinant of \BMnew{the }transmission matrix can be used to estimate the mean inner potential\BMnew{.}
+We investigate the eigenstructure of matrix formulations used for modeling scattering processes within materials in transmission electron microscopy.
+Dynamical scattering is crucial for describing the interaction between an electron wave and the material under investigation.
+Unlike the Bloch wave formulation, which defines the transmission function via the scattering matrix, the traditional multislice method is lacking a pure transmission function due to the entanglement of electron waves with the propagation function.
+To address this, we reformulate the multislice method into a matrix framework, which we refer to as the transmission matrix.
+This allows a direct comparison to the scattering matrix derived from Bloch waves in terms of their eigenstructures.
+Through theory, we demonstrate their equivalence with eigenvectors related by a two-dimensional Fourier matrix, given that the eigenvalue angles differ by modulo $2\pi n$ (integer $n$).
+We numerically verify our findings as well as demonstrate the application of the eigenstructure for the estimation of the mean inner potential.